Middle Fork Boise River

 • Seasons and limits for fall Chinook Salmon and Coho Salmon can be found here

-• Fishing for or targeting salmon is prohibited unless a salmon season is specifically opened for that water
+• Fishing for salmon is prohibited unless a salmon season is specifically opened for that water

-• Defined as Rainbow Trout longer than twenty (20) inches in length in the Salmon River drainage (excluding lakes and reservoirs).
-Between Hells Canyon Dam and Oxbow Dam and the Boise River from its mouth upstream to Barber Dam during steelhead seasons, steelhead are Rainbow Trout over twenty (20) inches in length with the adipose fin clipped (as evidenced by a healed scar)
+• Defined as Rainbow Trout longer than 20 inches in the Salmon River drainage (excluding lakes and reservoirs).
+Between Hells Canyon Dam and Oxbow Dam and the Boise River from its mouth upstream to Barber Dam during steelhead seasons, steelhead are Rainbow Trout over 20 inches with the adipose fin clipped (as evidenced by a healed scar)

-• Fishing for or targeting steelhead is prohibited unless a steelhead season is specifically opened for that water.
+• Fishing for steelhead is prohibited unless a steelhead season is specifically opened for that water.
 See fishing regulations for details

 Sturgeon